devmachiine/npm-nano-module/README.md

 ## Dynamic package manager for javascript applications

 Sometimes you only need a small part of logic that a module provides.
 Nano modules are just that - modules that only do just about [one thing](https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well).
-Like _really_ small modules, a single function _(aka method)_ to be exact.
+Like _really_ small modules, a single function to be exact.

-You can think of each function as a 'mini-package', and `nano-module` as an additional vitamin supplement to familiar package managers like npm / yarn.
+You can think of each function as a 'mini-package', and `nano-module` as an additional vitamin supplement to familiar package managers like npm or yarn.

 ## Example: